-Not only does it give an indication of velocity, but also daily fluctuations in strength - something that load percentages can’t always tell you.
+Not only does it give an indication of velocity, but also daily fluctuations in strength and conditioning - something that load velocity and percentages can’t always tell you.

 After all, sometimes you can move the same weight and it feels easier or lighter dependent on your state of fatigue.